 If you love golf, a Harvest Hosts membership is a no-brainer.

-Some golfers spend their whole life playing 3 or 4 local courses.
+Some golfers spend their whole life playing three or four local courses.
 Golfers with more time or money may have the luxury of traveling throughout their state or taking the occasional golf trip with their buddies.
 That’s all good and fine, but RVers can take their love of golf to another level.
 Pull thru your rig and enjoy a round of golf and dinner at the clubhouse before spending the evening at the course in your RV.
 It’s glamping for golfers!

 Harvest Hosts is a perfect pairing for golf enthusiasts as it allows them to pursue their love for the game across state and territory lines without breaking the bank.
 A fairway in California is much different than a fairway in Florida, Harvest Hosts can help RVers experience both types of fairways and everything in between!